carlosvalero/MyChatBot/containers/README.md

 `docker run -p 3978:3978 mdf`

-To test bot in Docker container, you need to go into the App Settings and uncheck "Bypass ngrok for local addresses"
+To test bot in Docker container, you need to go into the Bot Framework Emulator app settings and uncheck "Bypass ngrok for local addresses"

 https://github.com/Microsoft/BotFramework-Emulator/issues/356